The Life You Save May Be Your Own: Themes

 As in several other O'Connor stories, such as "A Good Man Is Hard to Find" and "Good Country People," in "The Life You Save May Be Your Own" a malevolent stranger intrudes upon the lives of a family with destructive consequences.
 Tom Shiftlet has been compared to The Misfit in "A Good Man is Hard to Find"; however, Shiftlet remains primarily a comic character and does not embody The Misfit's spiritual dimensions.

 Adaptation

-In 1957, the story was adapted into a television production on the Schlitz Playhouse of Stars, starring Gene Kelly.
+In 1957, the story was adapted into The Life You Save, a television production on the Schlitz Playhouse of Stars, starring Gene Kelly.
 To O'Connor's great disappointment, the teleplay altered the ending by having Mr. Shiftlet (renamed "Triplet") return to Lucynell.
 O'Connor wrote that her feelings about the change were "not suitable for public utterance".
 She did not allow a film or television adaptation of her fiction for the rest of her life.